MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-access-tokens.md

 |Creation|- During user authentication|- When bearer token is created, or<br>- When the bearer token is used, the `refresh_token` is replaced.|
 |Expiration|- After 1 hour (3660 seconds) of inactivity|- After 336 hours (14 days) of inactivity|
 |Invalidity|- If bearer token > 90 days (`401: Unauthorized`, or<br>- If `refresh_token` is expired, or<br>- If user's password changed (authentication will fails), or<br>- If bearer token was revoked|- If not used for 336 hours (14 days), or<br>- When `access_token` expires, or<br>- After it is used (replaced by another)|

 <br>

 ## Tokens Creation

 API bearer tokens can be generated in one of two ways:
-+ If you have Active Directory LDAP enabled, then send a `POST /login HTTP/1.1` API request to retrieve the **access** token and the **refresh** token.
++ If you have Active Directory LDAP enabled, then send a `POST /login HTTP/1.1` API request to retrieve the bearer token.

 + If Azure Active Directory (AAD) is enabled, then the token will come from AAD.
-Learn more: https://docs.microsoft.com/en-us/azure/active-directory/active-directory-authentication-scenarios
+[Learn more](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-authentication-scenarios).

 This bearer token is valid for up to 90 days with an active `access_token` and `refresh_token`.
 After 90 days, the user will be forced to authenticate again and a new bearer token will be issued.
 Note that the bearer token's `access_token` does expires after 1 hour of inactivity.
 It can easily be renewed using the `refresh_token`.
 This `refresh_token` also expires after inactivity (336 hrs/14 days).